barryclark/jekyll-now/_posts/2017-9-27-Eight-principles-of-cloud-native-storage.md

     </embed>
 </object>

-Video from my talk at the CloudNative conference in London on "Eight principles for Cloud Native Storage".
+Slides and video from my talk at the CloudNative conference in London on "Eight principles for Cloud Native Storage".